-1. Positive Thinking—positive thinkers are not optimists.
-Positive thinkers believe they will prevail in their circumstances rather than believing their circumstances will change; optimists believe their circumstances will eventually change for the better.
+Positive thinkers are not optimists.
+Instead, they believe they will prevail in their circumstances rather than believing their circumstances will change.
+Optimists, on the other hand, believe their circumstances will eventually change for the better.

 FBI Agents are not optimists who hope or expect an arrest to go without a hitch—instead, they prepare for the worst and practice ahead of time.

 When they do come across adversity, they don’t wait and hope things will change for the better.
-They adapt quickly to the new situation and remain flexible by choosing to remain positive so that they will find a solution.
+They adapt quickly to the new situation.
+They remain flexible and choose to remain positive so that they will find a solution.

 Visualizing your successful performance is based on solid science.
-By visualizing your performance repeatedly, your brain stores that information as a success.
+As you visualize your performance repeatedly, your brain stores that information as a success.